CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: Background and Problem Setup

 \section{Background and Problem Setup}

-The pruning problem assumes a fixed model architecture with weights $\mathbf{w} \in \mathbb{R}^{d}$ ($d$ is the total number of parameters), and aims to find a configuration of weights with as many zeros as possible while preserving the performance of the original dense model. \emph{Gradual} pruning, e.g.~\citet{hoefler2021sparsity}, usually starts from an accurate \emph{dense} model, and progressively removes weights by setting them to zero, followed by fine-tuning phases.
+The pruning problem assumes a fixed model architecture with weights $\mathbf{w} \in \mathbb{R}^{d}$ ($d$ is the total number of parameters), and aims to find a configuration of weights with as many zeros as possible while preserving the performance of the original dense model. \emph{Gradual} pruning, e.g.~\citep{hoefler2021sparsity}, usually starts from an accurate \emph{dense} model, and progressively removes weights by setting them to zero, followed by fine-tuning phases.

 \textbf{Weight Saliency.} The pruning step usually relies on proxies for weight importance, defined according to certain criteria.
-For instance, \emph{weight magnitude} is arguably the most popular criterion, e.g.~\citep{han2015deep, zhu2017prune, gale2019state}.
-Specifically, given model \( \w \in \mathbb{R}^d \), the saliency of each weight is its absolute value (magnitude) \( \rho_j = |w_j| \) for \( j \in \{1, 2, \dots, d\} \); weights with the smallest scores are pruned away.
+For instance, the \emph{weight magnitude} is arguably the most popular criterion, e.g.~\citep{han2015deep, zhu2017prune, gale2019state}.
+Specifically, given model \( \w \in \mathbb{R}^d \), the saliency of each weight is its absolute value (the magnitude) \( \rho_j = |w_j| \) for \( j \in \{1, 2, \dots, d\} \); weights with the smallest scores are pruned away.
 Gradual magnitude pruning is usually a strong baseline across most models and settings.
 Many other criteria exist, such as gradient magnitude~\citep{evci2020rigging} or ``rates of change'' in the weights~\citep{sanh2020movement}.

-\paragraph{The Optimal Brain Surgeon (OBS).} \citet{lecun1989optimal} and \citet{hassibi1993optimal} proposed a framework for obtaining weight saliency scores by leveraging (approximate) second-order information about the loss.
-Specifically, they start from the Taylor approximation of the loss $\mathcal{L}$ in the vicinity of the dense model parameters $\mathbf{w}^{*}$.
+\paragraph{The Optimal Brain Surgeon (OBS).} LeCun et al.~\citep{lecun1989optimal} and Hassibi et al.~\citep{hassibi1993optimal} obtained weight saliency scores by leveraging (approximate) second-order information about the loss, starting from the Taylor approximation of the loss $\mathcal{L}$ in the vicinity of the dense model parameters $\mathbf{w}^{*}$.
 Assuming that $\mathbf{w}^{*}$ is close to the optimum (hence $\nabla \mathcal{L} (\mathbf{w}^{*}) \simeq 0$), one seeks a binary mask $\mathbf{M}$ (with elements $\in \{0, 1\}$) and new values for the remaining weights $\mathbf{w}^{M}$, such that the resulting increase in loss is minimal.
 A standard approach to approximate the loss increase is to expand the loss function up to the second order in model weights: